celo-org/docs/docs/protocol/pos/epoch-rewards-community-fund.md

 ## Community Fund Assets

-The Community Fund receives assets from three sources:
+The Community Fund receives assets from two sources:

 - The Community Fund obtains a desired epoch reward defined as a fraction of the total desired epoch rewards \(governable, initially planned to be $$25\%$$\).
 This amount is subject to adjustment up or down in the event of under- or over-spending against the epoch rewards target schedule.

 - The Community Fund is the default destination for slashed assets.

-- The Community Fund also receives the 'base' portion of [transaction fees](/protocol/transaction/gas-pricing).